6 Formulas and Functions

 Task 6.8

-1. Select cell D2, insert the function LEFT and specify the arguments as shown in Figure 6.13.
+1. Select cell D2, insert the LEFT function, and enter the arguments as shown in .

-In the Num-chars box, you need to specify the length of the text to extract.
-This is one less than the position of the space and that position can be found in cell C2.
+In the Num-chars box, specify the length of the text to extract.
+This is one less than the position of the space, which is found in cell C2.

 Figure 6.13: Arguments for function LEFT.